hongyusu/hongyusu.github.io/_posts/2015-05-12-spark-with-python-1-configuration-and-a-simple-script.md

 For more information, I would recommend the [documentation](https://spark.apache.org/docs/latest/mllib-guide.html) of Spark machine learning API.

-##Gradient methods in Spark-Python machine learning API
+##Gradient methods in Spark MLlib Python API

-The convex optimization problem is solved in [MLlib](https://spark.apache.org/docs/latest/mllib-optimization.html#update-schemes-for-distributed-sgd) include
+The convex optimization problem is solved in [MLlib](https://spark.apache.org/docs/latest/mllib-optimization.html#update-schemes-for-distributed-sgd) with the following gradient based methods

    - Stochastic gradient descent (SGD) where gradient is computed as the summation over a subset of examples (_minibatch_) located in RDD.
    - Limit-memory BFGS (L-BFGS)